yuwen-c/dieta/README.md

 - Showing record if there is one.
 Showing a reminder if not, and direct user to route 1: "Start Diet".

 ### Check authority before entering the 3 routes (Start Diet, During Diet, Last result).
-- Check if it's a loggin user.
-Some pages are limited for loggin user, users without logging will direct to sign in page.
+- Check if it's a logged user.
+Some pages are limited for logged users, users without logging-in will direct to sign in page.
 - Also, some pre-processing such as deleting, fetching, will be executed during this stage.

 <div align="center">